the-art-of-dev/tortue-js/README.md

   📄 script.js
 ```

-In code we can page this through interface(js like pseudo code):
+In code we can represent pages through interface (js like pseudo code):

 ```js
 interface Page {